 It can be much much easier to approach your fiancé about working with a mediator than saying to them, “so I went and hired an attorney, and they put together a prenup draft that I’m going to send to you and your attorney.”
 Your mediator will not represent either of you, so they can sit down together with both of you and discuss what you both are actually looking for.
 Working with a mediator through premarital mediation can also be a better way to discuss with your fiancé whether you guys even want an actual premarital agreement or whether you want to have the discussions that can start your marriage off on the rights foot.
 Starting with mediation allows you and your fiancé (and not your lawyers) to decide on the terms yourself.
 You’re getting married, not divorced (and hopefully not in the future), and so the terms of any agreement, if you choose to have one, should reflect mutual love, respect, and caring for each other.

-If you are thinking about premarital mediation and want to learn more information to see if it would be the right fit for you, contact us for a free consultation.
-Call West Coast Family Mediation Center at (858) 736-2411 to schedule today!
+If you are thinking about premarital mediation and want to learn more information to see if it would be the right fit for you, contact West Coast Family Mediation Center to schedule a free consultation!